kubeflow/manifests/docs/release/handbook.md

 * Coordinating with the Release Team Members for the progress of the release
 * Ensuring the WG leads have cut the necessary github branches and tags for the different phases of the release
 * Driving the Release Team meetings
+* Making sure the processes are being followed
 * All the responsibilities of a Release Team Member

 ### Release Team Member